juhoinkinen/Annif-wiki/Usage-with-Docker.md

 # Running Annif in Docker container

-In case you are using Linux, you can start bash shell in a container based on the Annif image with:
+In case you are using Linux, you can get the Annif docker image from the docker registry at https://quay.io/ with:

+    docker pull quay.io/natlibfi/annif

+Then the bash shell can be started in a container with ready-to-use Annif with:

-    docker run -it annif bash
+    docker run -it quay.io/natlibfi/annif bash

-If this is the first time you are using the Annif image, the image will now be downloaded from [Docker Hub](https://hub.docker.com/).
-A bash shell starts in the container, where it is possible to run Annif [[Commands]] (here the `-it` flag is for enabling interactive mode).
+In the shell it is possible to run Annif [[Commands]] (here the `-it` flag is for enabling interactive mode).
 The container can be exited with `exit`.

 However, the Annif image itself does not contain any vocabulary or training data.
 A directory containing these can be bind mounted as a [volume](https://docs.docker.com/storage/volumes/) from the host file system to the container using the syntax `-v /absolute_path/on/host:/path/in/container` after the `docker run` command<sup id="a1">[1](#myfootnote1)</sup>.
 Also, the user in a docker container is by default not the same as on the host system and any file created in a container is not owned by the host user, and with bind-mounts this can lead to issues with file permissions.
 Therefore it is best to make [the user in the container](https://docs.docker.com/engine/reference/run/#user) the same as on the host, using `-u $(id -u):$(id -g)`.
 With these flags the command to run bash in a container with Annif looks like this:

     docker run \
         -v ~/annif-projects:/annif-projects \
         -u $(id -u):$(id -g) \
-        -it annif bash
+        -it quay.io/natlibfi/annif bash

 Here the `annif-projects/` directory is assumed to exist in home directory on host (and it is mounted with the same name on the root of the container filesystem).
 From here on the post-installation steps for using Annif in [[Getting Started]] can be followed.